-Notes: This figure reports the aggregate wage markdown following the definition in Equation (12) from 1977 to 2019.
+Notes: This figure reports the aggregate wage markdown following the definition in Equation (12) from 1977 to 2019 as an index.
 Production functions are estimated using a CRS restriction, and the aggregate wage markdown is computed using the wage bill as the weight.
 All figures are rounded in accordance with U.S. Census disclosure requirements.